-A Counting Data Acquisition System for Measuring Parity Violation Asymmetry in Deep Inelastic Scattering
+A Counting Data Acquisition System for Measuring Parity Violation Asymmetry in Deep Inelastic Scattering 3

-- R. Subedi ^{a 1}, D. Wang ^a, K. Pan ^b, X. Deng ^a, R. Michaels ^c,

-P. E. Reimer ^d, A. Shahinyan ^e, B. Wojtsekhowski ^c, X. Zheng ^{a,} - ^aUniversity of Virginia, Charlottesville, VA 22904, USA - bMassachusetts Institute of Technology, Cambridge, MA 02139, USA - ^cThomas Jefferson National Accelerator Facility, Newport News, VA 23606, USA - dArgonne National Laboratory, Argonne, IL 60439, USA - ^eYerevan Physics Institute, Yerevan, Armenia
+- R. Subedi ^{a 1}, D. Wang ^a, K. Pan ^b, X. Deng ^a, R. Michaels ^c, P. E. Reimer d, A. Shahinyan e, B. Wojtsekhowski c, X. Zheng a, 5 - ^aUniversity of Virginia, Charlottesville, VA 22904, USA ^bMassachusetts Institute of Technology, Cambridge, MA 02139, USA - ^cThomas Jefferson National Accelerator Facility, Newport News, VA 23606, USA - ^dPhysics Division, Argonne National Laboratory, Argonne, IL 60439, USA - ^eYerevan Physics Institute, Yerevan, Armenia 10

-1 Abstract
+Abstract

-- An experiment that measured the parity violating asymmetry in deep inelastic scattering was completed at the Thomas Jefferson National Accelerator Facility in experimental Hall A. From this asymmetry one can extract a combination of the quark weak axial charge and improve over world data.
-To achieve this, asymmetries at the 10^{-4} level need to be measured.
-A specialized data acquisition (DAQ) system with intrinsic particle identification (PID) was developed and used.
-The DAQ system of this experiment is presented here with an emphasis on understanding of its PID performance, deadtime effect and the capability of measuring small asymmetries. - 20 Key words: Jefferson Lab; Hall A; PVDIS; DAQ - 21 PACS: 11.30.Er, 12.15.Mm, 13.60.Hb 14.60.Cd 14.65.Bt 29.30.Aj 29.85.Ca
+- An experiment that measured the parity violating asymmetry in deep inelastic scattering 12 was completed at the Thomas Jefferson National Accelerator Facility in experimental Hall - A. From this asymmetry one can extract a combination of the quark weak axial charge.
+To - achieve this, asymmetries at the 10^{-4} level need to be measured.
+A specialized data acquisition (DAQ) system with intrinsic particle identification (PID) was developed and used. - The DAQ system of this experiment is presented here with an emphasis on understanding - of its PID performance, deadtime effect and the capability of measuring small asymmetries. - Key words: Jefferson Lab; Hall A; PVDIS; DAQ - PACS: 11.30.Er, 12.15.Mm, 13.60.Hb 14.60.Cd 14.65.Bt 29.30.Aj 29.85.Ca ity (JLab).
+The goal of this experiment [1,2] was to measure with high precision the parity violating asymmetry in deep inelastic scattering of a polarized electron beam on an unpolarized liquid deuterium target.
+This asymmetry is sensitive to a combination of the quark weak axial charge $2C{2u} - C{2d}$, where $C{2q} = 2g_V^e g_A^q$ with q = u, d indicating an up or a down quark, g_V^e is the electron vector coupling and g_A^q is the quark axial coupling to the Z^0 boson.